 - Feedback Culture: Promote a culture where feedback is not limited to formal performance evaluations but is integrated into daily interactions.

-Employee feedback is a powerful tool for driving growth, engagement, and positive change within organizations.
+Employee feedback is a powerful feedback tool for driving growth, engagement, and positive change within organizations.
 When delivered and received effectively, it fosters a culture of continuous improvement and open communication.
 By recognizing its importance and implementing best practices, organizations can create a workplace where employees thrive, contribute their best, and feel valued for their contributions.
 Feedback is not merely a conversation—it’s the catalyst for organizational success and employee development.